mrzhu-cool/notes-hosted-on-gitbook/chapter1/useful-expressions-and-good-structures.md

 However, these activities can be viewed as two facets of the same field, and together they have undergone substantial development over the past ten years.

+Let us consider a CNN layer and its corresponding activation tensor A ∈ R \(C × H × W\) , which consists of C feature planes with spatial dimensions H × W.